 Martha Hurd, is the Department Graduate Advisor.
-Originally from Vermont, Martha has lived in New Mexico for 37 years.
-She has obtained her BA in Psychology from UNM and is currently working on getting her BA in Sociology from the University of New Mexico.
+Originally from Vermont, Martha has lived in New Mexico for 40 years.
+She has obtained her BA in Psychology and Sociology from UNM.
 In her spare time she is remodeling her house and taking care of her four cats and two dogs.